Capitol Police Chief Sund has stepped down, leaving earlier than expected

+On Sunday, Capitol Police announced the death of another officer, Howard Liebengood, 51, who was off-duty when he died.
+Police did not release a cause or date of death of Liebengood, who had been with the department since April 2005.

+But Liebengood was at the Capitol on Wednesday, according to two law enforcement officials with knowledge of the situation, who spoke on condition of anonymity because they were not authorized to speak to reporters.
+His death was a suicide, theses officials said.
-Sund and his deputies did not request significant help from other law enforcement agencies in advance of the siege, which unfolded at the Capitol as U.S. lawmakers attempted to certify the victory of President-elect Joe Biden.

-Nor did the department have enough of its own officers and fortifications — or a backup plan in place — to keep the angry mob out of the building.
+Sund and his deputies did not request significant help from other law enforcement agencies in advance of the siege, which unfolded at the U.S. Capitol as lawmakers attempted to certify the victory of President-elect Joe Biden.
+Nor did the department have enough of its own officers and fortifications — or a backup plan in place — to keep the mob out of the building.

-In a letter reported by multiple news outlets, Sund wrote a memo to members of the Capitol Police Board saying, in part: “I am respectfully submitting my letter of resignation, effective Sunday, January 16, 2021.”
+When Sund resigned, he wrote a memo to members of the Capitol Police Board, which was reported by multiple news outlets as saying, in part: “I am respectfully submitting my letter of resignation, effective Sunday, January 16, 2021.”

 The Capitol Police did not respond to a question from The Washington Post about why Sund left his position early.